treeman/jonashietala/posts/2023-11-30-lets_build_a_voron_printing_tuning.markdown

 The nozzle didn't hit the bed and it was the stepper motors being super loud...
 But more on that in a future post.

-When I re-ran the print and stopped messing with it, the printer spit out a functional print:
+When I re-ran the print and stopped messing with it, the printer spat out a functional print:

 ![Surprisingly good quality.](/images/trident/print_exhaust.jpg)